This policy applies equally to all employees, contractors, public visitors, clients and anyone else whom employees come into contact with during work.

 Verbal abuse can be using unwelcome, embarrassing, offensive, threatening or degrading language.

 Psychological abuse is an act which provokes fear or diminishes a person’s dignity or self-esteem.

 Sexual abuse is any unwelcome verbal or physical assault.

-All supervisors and managers are responsible to implement our policies and ensure that all procedures are free of discrimination.
+All supervisors and managers are responsible for implementing our policies and ensuring that all procedures are free of discrimination.

 Employees who witness or suspect violence, or are victims of violence, can report to HR through the Hearing Channel Forms or their immediate supervisor.
 We will investigate quickly and discreetly.
 We aim to protect victims from harassment and victimization.

 Our company doesn’t tolerate violence.
-Any such behavior will trigger appropriate disciplinary action, up to and including termination, removal from boards or committees, as well as potential criminal charges.
+Any such behaviour will trigger appropriate disciplinary action, up to and including termination, removal from boards or committees, as well as potential criminal charges.